soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 * We are curious beings.
 * We have a need to keep growing and improving.

 Sometimes I talk to people who claim that their lives have been boring and uneventful.
 But when I get them talking, I often find a life far more interesting and miraculous than my own.
 Don't sell yourself short--sit down and do the exercise of thinking about what makes your journey unique--and puzzle out what actions make you stand out.
 Figure out what drives you and what you're passionate about.
+That flavor and uniqueness might help you stand out (if everything else between you and another candidate is equal).

 ## First foot in the door: Infinity Ward as a contractor